Karimi-Lab/inucs/README.md

 * Output

-  * The resulting heatmap plot file is also put inside the `<working_dir>` and starts with prefix `plot` or  `<outfile_prefix>` if that is specified by the user.
+  * The resulting heatmap plot file is saved inside the `<working_dir>` and starts with the prefix `plot` or `<outfile_prefix>` if that is specified by the user.
 The following pattern is used to generate the resulting plot file name:

     `<working_dir>/<outfile_prefix>_<chrom>_<start_region>_<end_region>.html`